-Key assumption: conditional independence assumption, i.e. D_i as-if random conditional on covariates.
+Key assumption: conditional independence assumption, i.e. D_i independent of potential outcomes conditional on covariates.

 This week we consider situations where:

 - Treatment depends on unobservables, i.e. CIA does not hold - But treatment also depends on an as-if random variable Z_i that only affects the outcome through treatment (at least conditional on covariates).